369c86d3-bfb0-4cfd-9225-1da8fbd68683

 Mental Health and Addictions Quality Standard: Schizophrenia Care Dashboard

 On behalf of the Hospitals Advisory Committee, the OHA has been working closely with the Ministry of Health to collect and validate data measuring clinical interventions and services based on the Ontario Health Quality Standard - Schizophrenia Care for Adults in Hospitals.
-This data collection is intended to support the adoption of clinical best practices and identification of improvement activities and appropriate benchmarks.
-As part of the Mental Health and Addictions Funding Initiative, it will also be used to explore a pay for quality approach to mental health care in Ontario.
+This data collection is intended to support the adoption of clinical best practices and the identification of improvement activities and appropriate benchmarks.
+As part of the Mental Health and Addictions Funding Initiative, it will also be used to explore a pay-for-quality approach to mental health care in Ontario.

 Staff in the following roles at hospitals with inpatient mental health activity have access to this tool: CEOs, CFOs, VPs of Medical Affairs, Staff in Mental Health Units, Decision Support and Finance Leads.
 Indicators used in the tool are defined below.